citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/contract-management/configuration/wo-formula.md

 2. After searching, select the desired record.
 Once this is done, it will be directed to the registration screen displaying the contents of the selected registry;

-3.To change the formula data, simply modify the information you want and click the Save button.
+3. To change the formula data, simply modify the information you want and click the Save button.

 Filling in the registration fields
 ---------------------------------